 For me, the most important aspect of Easter is the opportunity to be with family and friends; creating new memories, sharing time and space together, and remembering the ancestors who have handed down these time-honored traditions.

 As you gather with those you love, enjoy the blessings of Spring, the promise of new life and the warm feelings that sharing a sacred meal with family and friends sparks.

-You will spark a delightful conversation when you reveal that not only did you make Kombucha Punch, but also Herbed Kombucha Lamb Shanks!
+You will spark a delightful conversation when you reveal that not only did you make Kombucha Punch, but also Herbed Lamb Shanks with Kombucha vinegar marinade!
 Like most Kombucha brewers, you may have let a batch go a little to long only to discover that your lips pucker just at the smell of it.

 That is what we call “Old Kombucha” (in case you missed it, here are 5 other uses for KT Vinegar).
 KT Vinegar is a great secret ingredient in marinades, salad dressings and more.

 Kombucha Mamma Sez: “My good bud and fellow food activist friend Renee at HellaD is also a Kombucha enthusiast.
 Here is her tantalizing take on lamb shanks using Kombucha Vinegar as a marinade.
 For those who don’t have a slow cooker, you can grill, sear or braise the lamb shanks according to your preference.

 “Using Kombucha vinegar marinade made the meat so soft, it just melted in our mouths.
 This recipe is fantastic.
 The rosemary comes gently through the meat–it is just amazing how well rosemary goes with lamb.” ~ Renee aka HellaD

 - 3 cloves of garlic, minced